Your LinkedIn Ads are probably working.

 Fix the measurement.
 The ROI is probably already there.

-But none of that shows up in a 30-day, last-click, CPC-obsessed dashboard.
+None of that ever lands in a 30-day, last-click, CPC-obsessed dashboard.

-Extend your windows.
+Stretch the windows.
 Track influenced pipeline.
-Run brand lift studies.
+Run brand-lift studies.
 Add self-reported attribution.
 Do those four things and you'll see a completely different picture of what LinkedIn is actually doing for your business.

 "You don't need better ads.
 You need better math."

-At Nuvora Studio, we help B2B companies fix their LinkedIn measurement stack.
-If your ads look unprofitable, the problem might be the ruler, not the results.
+At Nuvora Studio, we help B2B companies rebuild their LinkedIn measurement stack.
+If your ads look unprofitable, the problem is usually the ruler, not the results.

 Book a discovery call